MARINE INSURANCE POLICY

 iv)Loss caused by delay, even though the delay be caused by an insured risk.

-ix)Strikes, riots, lock-out, civil commotions and terrorism (SRCC) can be covered on payment of extra premium.
-B) Inland Consignments.
+viii)Strikes, riots, lock-out, civil commotions and terrorism (SRCC) can be covered on payment of extra premium.

 MARINE HULL INSURANCE